 The Peace Palace is the icon of peace and justice in the world.
 By maintaining the palace and its collections and by convening parties to this inspiring venue, we aim to fully utilize the unique potential of the Peace Palace.

 In the palace, prestigious international institutions daily work on peace through law and education.
 We aim to provide the institutions with optimal working conditions.
 Through the Peace Palace Library we deliver high quality knowledge and services to the institutions in the palace, organizations in The Hague and beyond.
 Together with partners, we convene actors from various backgrounds, aiming to enhance dialogue and cooperation.
-We invest to broaden our scope and increase the outreach of the Peace Palace.

 In doing so, the Carnegie Foundation is working towards a better world.